Policy and Procedure #620.0, Community Involvement Hours

 3. provide appropriate training, health and safety precautions and supervision of students during the completion of their community involvement hours; and

-4. complete and sign the appropriate sections of the Notification and Completion of Community Involvement Activities form to verify completion.
+4. complete and sign the appropriate sections of the Notification and Completion of Planned Community Involvement Form to verify completion.

 Education and Community Services